Veronicka98/Watchem/README.md

-# README #
+# watchem #

 ### What is this repository for? ###

-* Movie recommender system based on data collected by MovieLens.
+* Movie recommender system based on data collected by MovieLens
 * User receives recommendations based on their own ratings
 * User can register, login and delete their profile
 * User can rate and add movies, delete their ratings and change their profile information